chischte/debounce-library/README.md

 	// FIND OUT IF THE BUTTON HAS SWITCHED TO HIGH testSwitch.switchedHigh(); // returns 1 if a switch to high has happened
+	// the high flag will be reset after one inquiry

 	// FIND OUT IF THE BUTTON HAS SWITCHED TO LOW testSwitch.switchedLow(); // returns 1 if a switch to low has happened
+	// the low flag will be reset after one inquiry

 **An example of how the functions can be used can be found in the example code.**